gainroot/OpenERP-Install/README.markdown

 ## openERP installation files

-The files in the `openERP` directory are called by `install.sh` to do the actual installation.
+The files in the `openERP` directory are called by `install` to do the actual installation.

 ### server.sh

-Corresponds to `./install.sh server` but does NOT call code to install `/etc/init.d/openerp-server`
+Corresponds to `./install server` but does NOT call code to install `/etc/init.d/openerp-server`

 ### client.sh

-Corresponds to `./install.sh client`
+Corresponds to `./install client`

 ### web.sh

-Corresponds to `./install.sh web` but does NOT call code to install `/etc/init.d/openerp-web`
+Corresponds to `./install web` but does NOT call code to install `/etc/init.d/openerp-web`

 ## init-files

-The following files are installed by `install.sh` to add `openerp-server` and `openerp-web` to the boot sequence as managed services.
+The following files are installed by `install` to add `openerp-server` and `openerp-web` to the boot sequence as managed services.

 ### openerp-server